thatoldfarm/chromatical-core/README.md

       └── sectorforth.img              <-- THE 1.44MB FLOPPY (The "Soul")
 ```

 **Nuance:** We don't put the `CART_001.png` (the pixels) inside the Carrier.
-We extract the **Binary Soul** from the 800x616 PNG and pack that raw data into the 1024x961 PNG.
+We extract the binary content from the 800x616 PNG and pack that raw data into the 1024x961 PNG.

 ---

-# **Technical Specification** for our PNG-based "Silicon Chips."
+# **Technical Specification** for PNG-based "Silicon Chips."

-In our system, the PNG is not a graphic; it is a **Planar VLSI (Very Large Scale Integration) Memory Wafer**.
+In this system, the PNG is not a graphic; it is a **Planar VLSI (Very Large Scale Integration) Memory Wafer**.
 We use the Red, Green, and Blue sub-pixels as individual 8-bit memory cells.

 ---